Veterans have served us. It is our turn to serve them.

 - Addressing the underlying causes of substance abuse

 - Offering treatment for substance abuse

-The grants awarded to local nonprofits provide direction and treatment to bolster the lives of these heroes who live among us.
+The grants awarded to local nonprofits support these primary objectives and provide direction and treatment to bolster the lives of these heroes who live among us.

 On Veterans Day 2017, the Community Foundation established the Veterans Fund.
 As an endowed fund, the initial gift given by the Jacobson family will remain untouched while the income from the investment will be awarded in the form of grants to organizations working on Veterans Issues.
 This legacy gift will continue to provide for the needs of our service men and women in our community for many years to come.